thisdot/js-jeopardy/game/devjokes.md

 A22.
 Because it didn’t know what state it was in!

 Q23.
-Wha happens if you tell a dad joke to a function?<br>
+What happens if you tell a dad joke to a function?<br>
 A23.
 It doesn't get the reference.